-Once we arrived in New Plymouth, within two weeks of arrival, we were at the dentist’s office when at that time, no new symptoms were present.
+Once we arrived in New Plymouth, within two weeks of arrival, we were in the dentist’s office when at that time, no new symptoms were present.
 We feel we did everything we could.
 Then, he developed the awful gastrointestinal infection plaguing him for almost a week.

 |A winding country road.|

-Now, he’s able to eat again, is feeling well and life will continue on as always, always, stress free, filled with simple daily pleasures and the comforts of living in the countryside in this beautiful country.
+Now, he’s able to eat again, is feeling well and life will continue on as always, always, stress-free, filled with simple daily pleasures and the comforts of living in the countryside in this beautiful country.
 Soon, we’ll head back out to tour more of this exquisite location, sharing new photos along the way.

 Thanks to all of our readers for sharing this journey with us during periods of both excitement and the mundane events of daily life.